When I first started my design business, I thought the only thing I had to do was design (and be good at it).

 Streamlining your onboarding process is a part of Organize & Automate.
 You'll get a questionnaire you can send to your clients, a workbook of 11 email scripts you can use with your clients, and a process you can follow that will ensure your clients know what you need from them before starting their project AND give you those files on time.

 08. Start Delegating

 When people are told to outsource or hire an assistant, the 'I can't afford it’ line aaaaaalways pops up.

-It's something I said when I was told to outsource just one year ago.
+It's something I said when I was told to outsource.
 I didn't think I could afford it so I totally dismissed the idea.

 But if you want to scale and grow your business, you HAVE to outsource.

-Even if it's just for 5 hours a month, having that extra paid of hands to handle tasks you don't want to do will save you lots of time, energy and money in the long-run.
+Even if it's just for 5 hours a month, having that extra pair of hands to handle tasks you don't want to do will save you lots of time, energy and money in the long-run.

 09. Implement A Client Offboarding System

 Client onboarding is a popular topic in the online world, but no one ever talks about client offboarding.